Michigan's only known wild wolverine is now on display at the visitor center at Bay City State Recreation Area.

 It is uncertain how the wolverine arrived in Michigan, though DNA evidence indicates it is related to animals native to Alaska.

-The wolverine was mounted by Bay Port taxidermist Sandy Brown; the mount recently won an award from the state's taxidermy association.
+The wolverine was mounted by Bay Port taxidermist Sandy Brown; the mount won an award in 2013 from the state's taxidermy association.